MaxwellKJr/strugglingprogrammer/content/blog/building-relate-part-1-origins/index.md

 date: 2023-09-08T14:40:39.428Z
 featuredImage: building-relate.png
-description: It has almost been a year since I started my mobile development journey and I must say that I am impressed with eveything I that I have learned along the way.
+description: It has almost been a year since I started my mobile development journey and I must say that I am impressed with everything that I have learned along the way.
 This blog post, however, is not about me.
-It is about Relate - The Mental Social Media app
+It is about Relate - The Mental Health Social Media app
 tags:
   - Relate
   - Start Up